GregTechCEu/GregTech-Modern-Community-Pack/serverpack/README.md

-Included is a serverpack installer for the GregTech Community pack, kindly provided by @umaibo
+Included is a serverpack installer for the GregTech Community pack, kindly provided by GlitchWitch on GitHub (https://github.com/Glitch-Witch)

 For Windows users: Run start.ps1 to generate the server pack For Mac/Linux/etc users: Run start.sh to generate the server pack